 Have you ever been dared to take a large swig of the salty brine in the leftover jar of pickles?
 If so, you probably noticed the high amount of salt.
 While we don’t know who the first person to suggest drinking pickle juice to mitigate muscle cramps might be, they certainly deserve a pat on the back for their contribution.
 Science has yet to determine exactly why pickle juice, of all things, works to stop spasming muscles, but this study found that pickle juice does, indeed, “inhibit the firing alpha neurons of the cramping muscle.”
 Several companies now produce single-serving shots of pickle juice, but your best bet to save money and quality is to simply slice a pickle and place into a plastic bag or other small container.
 Bring the pickles with you the next time to go for a run, especially when it’s warm out, and see for yourself how pickle juice helps to keep your body moving.

 Ginger is featured in a wide range of cuisines, from Thai and Japanese to Ethiopian and Moroccan.
 While ginger enhances dishes like stir-fries and salads, and desserts like gingerbread and ginger cookies, it’s just as useful as a helpful herbal remedy for those suffering from nausea.
 While runs in shorter duration might not be long enough to induce nausea, runs that go beyond the marathon distance often cause stomach distress due to a variety of conditions including heat, temperature, pace, altitude, and ability level.
-Ginger, as this study concludes, had better efficacy for reducing nausea and vomiting than the placebo.
+Ginger, as one study concludes, has better efficacy for reducing nausea and vomiting than the placebo.
 Ginger can be found as a powder, as a capsule, in gum, or as a root, my personal preference.
 Slice a few half-inch pieces from fresh ginger root and carry with you in a bag or other container during a run.
 Dried ginger is a good substitute for those who dislike the taste of ginger by itself.

 While it’s always rewarding to reach the finish line after a hard-earned race, the on-top-of-the-world feeling only lasts so long before sore muscles and tired feet kick in.
 Instead of looking for an over-the-counter pain medication, or even seemingly inconsequential aspirin or ibuprofen, try these post-race cure-alls.